Guggu-Gill/Job_bank_scrapper/README.md

 ```

-Ensure that the city name provided in arguments is valid and matches the options available on jobbank.ca.
+Ensure that the city/Province name provided in arguments is valid and matches the options available on [jobbank.gc.ca](https://www.jobbank.gc.ca).

 ```bash
 python scraper.py --city "Calgary"